 Unzip the zipper and turn the pillow right side out.

-If you’re wondering how I added the piping to the pillow front, then you can follow this tutorial teaching you How to Sew and work with Piping!
+If you’re wondering how I added the piping to the pillow front, you can follow this tutorial that teaches you How to Sew and work with Piping!